chronitis/ipyrmd/README.md

 Install
 -------

 Download the archive, extract it then run `python3 setup.py install --user`.
 This should install the `ipyrmd` script in your local bin directory (probably `~/.local/bin`).

+`pip` users could install it via `pip3 install --user git+https://github.com/chronitis/ipyrmd`.

 TODO
 ----